sunsided/janusgraph-docker/README.md

 - `org.janusgraph.channelizers.JanusGraphWsAndHttpChannelizer` with `org.apache.tinkerpop.gremlin.server.channel.WsAndHttpChannelizer`, and
 - `org.janusgraph.graphdb.tinkerpop.JanusGraphIoRegistry` with `org.apache.tinkerpop.gremlin.tinkergraph.structure.TinkerIoRegistryV3d0`.

+Then, **use the GraphSON v3 serializer**, since both Gyro and GraphBinary will require you to register the exact types.
 After this, you should be good to go.

 ### Using the Cypher Traversal Source